suvanbanerjee/SuvanBanerjee/README.md

 [![I❤️8bit](https://i.postimg.cc/3rbfwKVs/banner-8bit.jpg)](https://postimg.cc/hhT1yqSs)
 ### 👋 नमस्ते world!

 Hey there!
 I'm Suvan, a 20-year-young sophomore living in ಬೆಂಗಳೂರು (Bengaluru 🇮🇳).
-I love making 🖥️ go beep boop!
+I are programmer I love making 🖥️ go beep boop!
+My primary coding language is Python, but I’m also skilled in C/C++, Bash, JavaScript, Tailwind and both frontend and backend development.
 When I'm not doing that, you'll probably find me binging movies or shows (アニメ for the win!) or getting lost in a books.

 Professionally, I'm a full-stack intern at BurdenOff and an open-source contributor at various places.
 I'm also part of PointBlank, a gang of coding enthusiasts who love to build cool stuff.
 Currently, I'm diving into the world of LLMs and AI, trying to make sense of all that futuristic magic ✨.